KatamariJr/gorm.io/pages/docs/v2_release_note.md

 #### Method Chain Safety/Goroutine Safety

-To reduce GC allocs, GORM V2 will share `Statement` when using method chains, and will only create new `Statement` instances for new initialized `*gorm.DB` or after a `New Session Method`, to reuse a `*gorm.DB`, you need to make sure it just after a `New Session Method`, for example:
+To reduce GC allocations, GORM V2 will share `Statement` when using method chains, and will only create new `Statement` instances for new initialized `*gorm.DB` or after a `New Session Method`, to reuse a `*gorm.DB`, you need to make sure it just after a `New Session Method`, for example:

 ```go
 db, err := gorm.Open(sqlite.Open("test.db"), &gorm.Config{})